Cat5TV/cat5tv_captions/README.md

 ## File Descriptions
 - captions.en.vtt - The English transcription of the episode, including timecodes for use as closed captions.
 - transcript.en.txt - The English transcription of the episode, including only the text itself.
 - All other files - Many auto-translations of the English text passed through Google Translate's API.
+Excellent for assisting viewers when English is not their first language.

 ## Help us improve the accuracy